 Using local SIM cards while traveling is much cheaper than using mobile roaming from your Swiss service provider.

-For example, in Germany you can get a prepaid SIM card with 8 gigabytes of local mobile data for 15 euros – just under 15 francs.
-By comparison, 8 gigabytes of roaming data for Germany costs around 60 francs at Swisscom, 95 francs at Sunrise, and around 100 francs at Salt.
-So roaming in Germany with your Swiss SIM costs between four and six times more than using a local SIM.
+For example, in Germany you can get a prepaid SIM card with 8 gigabytes of local mobile data for 10 euros – just under 10 francs.
+By comparison, 8 gigabytes of roaming data for Germany costs around 60 francs at Swisscom, almost 70 francs at Sunrise, and just under 100 francs at Salt.
+So roaming in Germany with your Swiss SIM costs between six and ten times more than using a local SIM.

-In Thailand, you can get a tourist SIM with 35 gigabytes of local mobile data valid 15 days for 600 Thai baht, which is around 15 francs.
-By comparison, using just 1 gigabyte of roaming data in Thailand will cost you around 20 francs with Swisscom and 40 francs with Sunrise or Salt.
-The tourist SIM sold in Thailand is not only much cheaper, but you also get 35 times as much data.
+In Thailand, you can get a tourist SIM with 30 gigabytes of local mobile data valid 15 days for 600 Thai baht, which is around 15 francs.
+By comparison, using just 1 gigabyte of roaming data in Thailand will cost you around 20 francs with Swisscom, 30 francs with Sunrise and 40 francs with Salt.
+The tourist SIM sold in Thailand is not only much cheaper, but you also get 30 times as much data.

 What kind of travelers can benefit from local SIMs?